vaishcodescape/Keradon-App/README.md

 # Keradon-App
 Keradon is a Online application designed for users to extract web data easily of literally anything they want.
-Made with Tauri and a Fast-API Python Backend.
+Made with Tauri for Cross Native Development and Python for Data manipulation and L.L.M integration.